eigenvalues λ and associated eigenvectors x of the matrix A are calculated iteratively.

 Consequently, the power method can also be used to determine the smallest magnitude eigenvalue and the associated eigenvector of a matrix.

-You only have to do the iteration with the inverse of the respective matrix and take the reciprocal of the eigenvalue found.
+You only have to do the iteration with the inverse of the respective matrix and finally take the reciprocal of the eigenvalue found.

 Spectral shift